AndySomogyi/sbmlsolver/wrappers/SWIGPython/doc/mod_roadrunner/cls_RoadRunner.rst

 .. method:: RoadRunner.getFullJacobian()
    :module: roadrunner

-   compute the full Jacobian at the current operating point.
+   Compute the full Jacobian at the current operating point.

    This is the Jacobian of ONLY the floating species.